syam-sankarv/mask2yolo/README.md

 ## Features

-- **CLI** – No need to edit the script, just run it and provide folder paths when asked.
 - **YOLOv8 Segmentation Ready** – Outputs `.txt` label files that match Ultralytics YOLOv8 segmentation format.
 - **Automatic Coordinate Normalization** – Converts polygon coordinates to a normalized 0–1 range.
 - **Batch Processing** – Processes all `.png` images in the input folder automatically.